fyne-io/fyne-cross/README.md

 > Note:
 > - iOS compilation is supported only on darwin hosts.
 See [fyne pre-requisites](https://developer.fyne.io/started/#prerequisites) for details.
-> - macOS packaging for public distrubution (release mode) is supported only on darwin hosts.
+> - macOS packaging for public distribution (release mode) is supported only on darwin hosts.
-> - windows packaging for public distrubution (release mode) is supported only on windows hosts.
+> - windows packaging for public distribution (release mode) is supported only on windows hosts.
 > - starting from v1.1.0:
 >   - cross-compile from NOT `darwin` (i.e. linux) to `darwin`: requires a copy of the macOS SDK on the host.
 The fyne-cross `darwin-sdk-extractor` command can be used to extract the SDK from the XCode CLI Tool file, see the [Extract the macOS SDK](#extract_macos_sdk) section below.
 >   - cross-compile from `darwin` to `darwin` by default will use under the hood the fyne CLI tool and requires Go and the macOS SDK installed on the host.